 • Hard money loans: A hard money loan is a non-conforming loan providing a borrower with short-term funding.
 Real estate investors often seek them out because they need money to flip a property, but they might not have the credit or financials on paper to qualify for a more traditional home renovation loan.
 Hard money loans have higher interest rates and shorter terms, so they’re more expensive and carry more risk.

 • Interest-only loans: Interest-only loans are non-conforming because they aren’t structured like conforming loans, which require you to repay both principal and interest as the loan amortizes over time.
-Rather, with an interest-only loan, you’ll pay just interest initially for a time (e.g., 10 years), after which you’ll repay both interest and principal, sometimes in one lump sum known as a balloon payment.
-This payment can be unmanageable for many borrowers.
+Rather, with an interest-only loan, you’ll pay just interest for an initial period (for example, 10 years), after which you’ll repay both interest and principal, sometimes in one lump sum known as a balloon payment.
+This payment can be unmanageable for some borrowers.

-• Owner financing: With owner financing, also called a purchase-money mortgage, the homebuyer pays the seller — rather than a mortgage lender — in monthly installments with an agreed-upon interest rate.
-Purchase-money mortgages are a type of non-conventional loan in which the seller holds the title to the property while the buyer makes payments toward full ownership of the home.
+• Owner or seller financing: With owner financing, also known as a holding or purchase-money mortgage, the homebuyer pays the seller — rather than a mortgage lender — in monthly installments at an agreed-upon interest rate.

 Pros and cons of non-conforming loans